 EXEMPLUM

 Predication is the action name associated with the verb to preach, and the noun preacher.
-It has not been affected by the pejorative connotations sometimes associated with these two words in contemporary usage.
+However, predication has not been affected by the pejorative connotations sometimes associated with the words to preach and preacher in contemporary usage.

-It is homonymous with the word predication which is used in grammar and logic to denote the operation by which a predicate (a verbal group) is associated with a subject in a sentence
+Predication is homonymous with the word predication which is used in grammar and logic to denote the process by which a predicate (a verbal group) is associated with a subject in a sentence.

-It is also homonymous with the word to predicate something upon, that is to base an action or statement upon: “I predicated my argument upon the facts.” (tfd, Predicate)
+Predication is also homonymous with the verb to predicate something upon, meaning to base an action or statement on something: “I predicated my argument upon the facts.” (tfd, Predicate)

-If the audience consists of unbelievers, the missionary might preach to them to inspire the same faith.
+If the audience consists of nonbelievers, the preacher might preach to inspire the same faith in them.
 If the audience consists of heretics in a position of strength, rhetoric must give way to dialectic.

-The doctrines of the Catholic faith are given in the Sacred Scripture, and commented upon by the authorities, the Fathers of the Church.
-These contents are articulated and applied in sermons by means of various rhetorical techniques, which have established themselves in a sometimes polemical tension between dialectical appeals to reason and rhetorical enthusiasm for the faith.
+Catholic faith doctrines are found in Sacred Scripture, and are commented on by theologians and traditional authorities–the Fathers of the Church.
+These doctrines are articulated and applied in sermons through various rhetorical techniques, that exist in a sometimes polemical tension between dialectical appeals to reason and enthusiasm for the faith.

 2. The exemplum

-The exemplum (plural exempla) is an instrument of preaching developed especially by the Dominican and Franciscan mendicant orders, from the beginning of the thirteenth century.
+The exemplum (plural exempla) is a preaching technique developed especially by the Dominican and Franciscan mendicant orders, at the beginning of the thirteenth century.
 Structurally, the exemplum is a narrative that uses the resources of the fable.
-The genre is legitimized by the example of Christ himself who preached in parables.
+This genre is legitimized by the example of Christ himself who preached in parables.
 The exemplum presents models of behavior to be followed or avoided.

-The exemplum is “a short narrative given as truth and intended to be inserted into a discourse (usually a sermon) tin order to convince an audience by a salutary lesson” (Brémond & al. 1982, pp. 37-38).
-Brémond distinguishes between metaphorical and metonymical exempla.
+According to Brémond et al., the exemplum is “a short narrative presented as truth and intended to be incorporated into a discourse, usually a sermon, to convey a salutary lesson to an audience” (1982, pp. 37-38) Brémond distinguishes between metaphorical and metonymical exempla.

-In such an exempla, the fact is presented as probable.
-There is then a certain identity of status between the heroes of the anecdote and the recipients of the admonition.
-The parable of the wicked rich is told to the rich, and the logicians are told the fate of one of their colleagues, who is tormented in hell for his sins, that is, for his sophisms.
+In such exempla, the story is presented as probable, and there is a certain similarity in status between the characters in the story, and the recipients of the admonition.
+For instance, the parable of the wicked rich is told to the wealthy, and logicians are told of a colleagues, who is tormented in hell for his sins–that is, his sophisms.

-The following exemplum deals with the fate of souls after death, and especially with purgatory.
-The lesson it contains is a “Christian denunciation of vain pagan learning” (Boureau, p.
-94), and an invitation to the logicians to convert to the religious life.
+The following exemplum deals with the fate of souls after death, and in particular, purgatory.
+It contains a “Christian denunciation of vain pagan learning” (Boureau, p.
+94), and encourages logicians to convert to the religious life.

 To the frogs, I surrender croaking / To the ravens, cawing / To the vain, vanity.

-I entrust my fate /To a logic that does not fear the conclusive ‘‘
+I entrust my fate /To a logic that does not fear the conclusive ‘‘therefore’ of death.

 And, abandoning the world, he took refuge in religion.